Gir National Park: Flora

 Teak bearing areas are mainly in the eastern portion of the forest, which constitutes nearly half of the total area.
-Several species of acacia are found.
+Several species of acacia trees are found.
 Also found here are ber, jamun (Syzygium cumini), babul (acacia), flame of the forest, zizyphus, tendu and dhak.

-Also plants like karanj, umlo, amli, sirus, kalam, charal and an occasional vad or banyan tree are found.
-These broadleaf trees provide a cool shade and moisture content to the region.
-As part of the afforestation programme casuarina and prosopis have been planted along the coast borders of gir.
+Also plants like karanj, umlo, amli, sirus, kalam, charal and an occasional Vad (banyan tree) are found.
+These broadleaf trees provide cool shade and moisture content to the region.
+As part of the afforestation programme, casuarina and prosopis have been planted along the borders of the Gir forest.

 The forest is an important biological research area with considerable scientific, educational, aesthetic and recreational values.
 It provides nearly 5 million kilograms of green grass by annual harvesting, which is valued approximately at ₹ 500 million (US$7.12 million).
 The forest provides nearly 123,000 metric tons worth of fuel wood annually.

 Wildlife

 The count of 2,375 distinct fauna species of Gir includes about 38 species of mammals, around 300 species of birds, 37 species of reptiles and more than 2,000 species of insects.

 The carnivores group mainly comprises the Asiatic lion, Indian leopard, jungle cat, striped hyena, golden jackal, Bengal fox, Indian gray mongoose, ruddy mongoose, and honey badger.
 Asiatic wildcat and rusty-spotted cat occur, but are rarely seen.

 The main herbivores of Gir are chital, nilgai, sambar, four-horned antelope, chinkara and wild boar.
 Blackbucks from the surrounding area are sometimes seen in the sanctuary.

-Among the smaller mammals, porcupine and hare are common, but the pangolin is rare.

 The reptiles are represented by the mugger crocodile, Indian cobra, tortoise and monitor lizard which inhabit the sanctuary's bodies of water.
 Snakes are found in the bush and forest.
 Pythons are sighted at times along the stream banks.
-Gir has been used by the Gujarat State Forest Department which formed the Indian Crocodile Conservation Project in 1977 and released close to 1000 marsh crocodiles into Lake Kamaleshwar and other small bodies of water in and around Gir.
+Gir has been used by the Gujarat State Forest Department which formed the Indian Crocodile Conservation Project in 1977 and released close to 1,000 mugger crocodile into Lake Kamaleshwar and other small bodies of water in and around Gir.

-The plentiful avifauna population has more than 300 species of birds, most of which are resident.
-The scavenger group of birds has 6 recorded species of vultures.
-Some of the typical species of Gir include crested serpent eagle, endangered Bonelli's eagle, changeable hawk-eagle, brown fish owl, Indian eagle-owl, rock bush-quail, Indian peafowl, brown-capped pygmy woodpecker, black-headed oriole, crested treeswift and Indian pitta.
-The Indian grey hornbill was not found from the last census of 2001.
+Birds comprise more than 300 species, most of which are resident.
+The scavenger group of birds has six recorded species of vultures.
+Some of the typical species of Gir include crested serpent eagle, Bonelli's eagle, changeable hawk-eagle, brown fish owl, Indian eagle-owl, rock bush-quail, Indian peafowl, brown-capped pygmy woodpecker, black-headed oriole, crested treeswift and Indian pitta..